kaije/kaije/README.md

 🎯 I'm currently focused on:

-- Getting started with contributing to open source projects of interest
+- Getting started on contributing to open source projects of interest
 - Learning more about developer portals, particularly Spotify's [Backstage](https://backstage.io/)
 - Technical writing, better documentation, and 'docs like code'
 - Exploring other cloud service providers including GCP and Azure